ededddy/py-chat/README.md

 ## TODOS
-[-] Handles client receiving file contents
+- [x] Handles client receiving file contents
-[-] Make clients stores the previous file name shared by others until finish transaction [] ISSUE : collision of file name on client side when share at the same time [-] ISSUE : self.recv_file_name not set (by sleeping server for 0.5 s)
+- [x] Make clients stores the previous file name shared by others until finish transaction
+- [] ISSUE : collision of file name on client side when share at the same time
+- [x] ISSUE : self.recv_file_name not set (by sleeping server for 0.5 s)